angelvyas/myportal/content/posts/c/impques.md

 ```
 </br>

-### to check whether the given number is prime or not.
+### To check whether the given number is prime or not.
 ```c
 #include <stdio.h>
 int main()